Jupiter's ultraviolet auroral bridge: the influence of the solar wind on polar auroral morphology: Discussion

-The results of this work also corroborate the ZII auroral-generation scenario described by \citet{elliott+:2018} and \citet{sulaiman+:2022}.
+The results of this work also support the ZII auroral-generation scenario described by \citet{elliott+:2018} and \citet{sulaiman+:2022}.
 In this scenario, electric-potential structures above the ionosphere create upward electron beams that generate large-amplitude ESWs, as has been demonstrated \citep{elliott+:2020}.
 These ESWs provoke bidirectional broadband electron acceleration that leads to auroral emission.
-This scenario explains the presence of bursts observed by Juno-Waves during bridge crossings (frequency-domain representations of large-amplitude ESWs; \citealt{sulaiman+:2022}) and upward-dominated bidirectional broadband electrons observed by JEDI (the combination of upward electron beams and stochastic acceleration from ESWs).
-The systematic association of electromagnetic bursts with bridge crossings demonstrated in this work, rather than with signatures in the FACs or Alfv\'{e}nic Poynting flux, supports this scenario.
-In particular, the association of bridge crossings with heightened electron fluxes but not with increased FAC magnitudes indicates that the link between currents and the aurora is not entirely straightforward \citep{bonfond+:2020}.
-Though main-emission crossings were also (sometimes) associated with (less intense) ESWs, this may be understood as the absence of ZI and ZII splitting in cases with no auroral bridges, and so the ZII-specific Juno-Waves signatures become spatially indistinguishable from the full main emission.
-Additionally, the absence of detected ESWs at altitudes greater than $\sim$3~R$_{J}$ can be understood as their absorption at low altitude; the potential structures described in \citet{sulaiman+:2022} are thus suggested to typically exist above $\sim$3~R$_{J}$.
-In any case, while ZII/bridge aurora have been demonstrated to be correlated with ESW bursts, the expected acceleration processes are poorly understood and highly non-linear, and so the above scenario remains speculative.
+This scenario explains the presence of high-frequency Waves-E emission observed by Juno-Waves during bridge crossings (frequency-domain representations of large-amplitude ESWs; \citealt{sulaiman+:2022}) and upward-dominated bidirectional broadband electrons observed by JEDI (the combination of upward electron beams and stochastic acceleration from ESWs).
+The association of enhanced Waves-E emission with bridge crossings indicated in this work, rather than with signatures in the FACs or Alfv\'{e}nic Poynting flux, supports this scenario.
+ESWs, observed as enhanced Waves-E emission, are also associated with ME crossings in the absence of bridges, but not when bridges are present, again supporting the hypothesis that the ``bridge'' aurora remains present even when spatially indistinguishable from the ME, consistent with the association between bridges and ZII.
+While ESWs appear to be associated with bridge crossings, the expected acceleration processes are poorly understood and highly non-linear and, though Waves-E intensity peaks are systematically seen during bridge crossings, there is a lack of correlation between auroral brightness and Waves-E intensity, and so the above scenario remains speculative.